eaudeweb/meetings-registration-tool/README.md

     `--create` tells pg_dump to include tables, views, and functions in the backup, not just the data contained in the tables.
     `--clean` tells pg_dump to start the SQL script by dropping the data that is currently in the database.
 This makes it easier to restore in one step.

-If you are using rsync.net or other incremental backup system, don't forget to add `--rsyncable` to gzip command.

 ## Data migration

 1. Database